abhay345-wq/CSEDS1/README.md

 # College Assignment - README
 This repository is created as part of the first assignment given by our college.
 This task was to create a simple HTML file and a README, then publish it on GitHub
 # Contents
-index.html- A basic webpage with sample information README.md- Documentation explaining the purpose of this repository